Do you ever wonder how some people succeed at everything? The answer is simple; they set SMART targets or goals and work towards achieving them.

-- Measurable:How much progress will you make each month?
-You can determine this by monitoring the cash that’s coming in and out of your accounts.
+- Measurable:How will you track the progress you make each month?
+You can determine this by monitoring your accounts’ cash in and out.

 - Achievable: By spending less on growth-oriented goals, we will work alongside our vendors and encourage them to pay on time and in full.

-- Relevant: We’ll call attention to development and project opportunities as the year goes on that will benefit from additional funds after the debt is paid off.
+- Relevant: We’ll call attention to the development and project opportunities as the year goes on that will benefit from additional funds after the debt is paid off.

-Time-bound: Within 24 months, you’ll achieve this objective.
+- Time-bound: Within 24 months, you’ll achieve this objective.

 Example 2: Increase Website Traffic by 25% by December 2023

 - Specific:Increase the number of website visitors by 25%.

 - Measurable: Increase the annual visitor total from 100,000 to 125,000.

 - Relevant:By gaining more website traffic, we’ll be able to reach more customers and make more money.

 - Time-bound: We want to achieve this goal by December 2023.